 Ludwig Leichhardt was an impoverished German with few connections who improbably crossed Australia south to north in 1845-1856 for the loss of only one life.
 He was pronounced a hero on his return in Sydney and plotted an even bigger adventure east to west.
 His first go was thwarted by floods and illness and in his second attempt he disappeared without trace.
 The men on his first failed trip east-west painted Leichhardt as a liar, thief, coward and martinet and his reputation suffered as British Australia turned against the Prussian.
 It wasn’t until the 20th century Leichhardt’s reputation as a great explorer was re-established.

 Simpson mentioned his Glenormiston finds in “Packhorse Drover” and it rekindled his interest in Leichhardt.
 His reading of Leichhardt’s life convinced him the German was a superb explorer and competent bushman whose reputation was unfairly maligned.
-Simpson was fascinated by the mystery of the disappearance and the many failed attempts to find traces of the expedition.
+Simpson was fascinated by the mysterious disappearance and the many failed attempts to find traces of the expedition.
 Leichhardt had seven or eight men (he left with seven but may have picked up an eighth at Mt Abundance), 77 animals, carts, tents and other paraphernalia.
 There are trees blazed with L and LL scattered through the outback and tales of massacres and “white aborigines” though none have been verified.
-The only genuine artefact ever found was a gunplate marked “Ludwig Leichhardt 1848” apparently found in a tree near the WT/NT border.
+The only genuine artifact ever found was a gunplate marked “Ludwig Leichhardt 1848” apparently found in a tree near the WT/NT border.
 The person who found it is long dead, the tree cannot be found with accuracy and in any case it may have been put there by Aboriginals not by Leichhardt.

 One legend about Leichhardt’s disappearance concerned Glenormiston station.
 When the station was taken up in 1875, manager John Richard Skuthorpe was told of a very old white man who live with Aborigines on the Mulligan River south of the station, speaking an unknown language.
 Skuthorpe found the man was dead and buried with a saddle bag containing his papers.
 Skuthorpe became convinced the man was the German Classen who went with Leichhardt on the final expedition.
 Skuthorpe’s belief was based on a story conman Andrew Hume told about meeting Classen in the NT many years after the disappearance.